-- The existing management of the Company were appointed as executive officers; and - The existing shareholders of the Company entered into a transaction whereby their existing common shares of Company exchanged for either (a) a new class of shares that are exchangeable for shares of Biotricity's common stock, or (b) shares of Biotricity's common stock, which (assuming exchange of all such exchangeable shares) equal in would the aggregate a number of of Biotricity's shares common stock that 90% constitute of issued Biotricity's and outstanding shares.
+as executive officers; and

+• The existing shareholders of the Company entered into a transaction whereby their existing common shares of the Company were exchanged for either (a) a new class of shares that are exchangeable for shares of Biotricity's common stock, or (b) shares of Biotricity's common stock. which (assuming exchange of all such exchangeable shares) would equal in the aggregate a number of shares Biotricity's common stock that constitute 90% of Biotricity's issued and outstanding shares.